-Let’s look at a far distance sample:
+Let’s start with a far distance sample:

 The man was around thirty, but looked older, worn out from the constant running, the constant fear.
 He left the rundown hotel room and lofted a pair of equally worn duffel bags into the back of an old pickup truck.
 He sighed, staring at the meager supplies as if he wished he had a few more boxes of ammunition.
 Amarillo was overrun with the undead, and no place to be caught unprepared.
 His wife had begged him take another route, but the distress call they’d picked up last week had come from an Amarillo radio station.
 Every survivor knew you didn’t ignore other survivors.
 Bob was no exception.Clearly Bob isn’t our narrator here.
 Someone else is watching this scene unfold and describing it.
-The word choice, the rhythm, the voice -- aren’t Bob’s, but another person’s.
-An omniscient narrator.
+The word choice, the rhythm, the voice, aren’t Bob’s, but another person’s--an omniscient narrator.
 But the focus is still on Bob.
 Even though Bob isn’t telling the story, it’s following his story.
 The narrator might be distant, but there’s judgment in the words used.
 Take a closer look at the phrases:

 - was around thirty, but looked older